flocoin (FLOCO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 flocoin Historical Price

-According to the latest data gathered on flocoin live price page, the current price of flocoin is 0.679519USD.
-The circulating supply of flocoin(FLOCO) is 873.35K FLOCO , giving it a market capitalization of $593.46K.
+According to the latest data gathered on flocoin live price page, the current price of flocoin is 0.67898USD.
+The circulating supply of flocoin(FLOCO) is 873.35K FLOCO , giving it a market capitalization of $593.21K.

 In the past month, flocoin has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that FLOCO could witness further price changes in the near future.